2200176/CS220AU-DP-2022/README.md

 <br>

 ## Log
+### in week 4
+- Metaverse researched (non-academic, youtube video)
+- Existential risk: The danger for humanity of increasingly becoming more digital.
+- I still need to find more academic sources of information for existential risk.
+- VR map edited with some new thoughts.
+- Possible research question: Is the metaverse a risk for the human experience?
+- Thoughts on the link between research question, digital identities and the existential risk

 ### in week 3
 - Notes from the videos refined and copied on the repo.
 - Visitors and Residents project started with the notes from the videos.